 The SparkNotes Version:

-I’m a 21-year-old author, avid reader, and a habitual chatterbox.
-In 2007, I was 16 when I published my first YA sci-fi novel, November Snow.
-In 2012, I was featured in a poetry collection, and my latest young-adult novel, Minutes Before Sunset, released May 1st with AEC Stellar Publishing!
+I’m a 23-year-old author, avid reader, and a habitual chatterbox.
+In 2007, I was 16 when I published my first YA dystopian novel, November Snow.
+In 2012, I was featured in a poetry collection, and in 2013, I signed The Timely Death Trilogy with AEC Stellar Publishing, Inc. After releasing the first installment, my young-adult, paranormal romance, Minutes Before Sunset, became Goodreads Book of the Month.
+My life changed.
+Since then, two of my short stories have appeared in various anthologies and my poem was featured in a Norwegian magazine.
+My sequel, Seconds Before Sunrise, released, and AEC Stellar Publishing released my latest novel, Take Me Tomorrow, on July 17, 2014.
+The final installment of my trilogy, Death Before Daylight, is slated for release in January of 2015.
 Writing is what I do, and I love it more and more everyday.

 Of all the blogs in all the sites in all the internet, you read into mine.